-- 12. In the Internal IP address field, type the IP address, or select the radio button for an attached device listed in the table. - 13.
+- Type the port numbers in the Internal Port Range field. - 12.
+In the Internal IP address field, type the IP addressor select the radio button for an attached device listed in the table. - 13.
 Click the Apply button.

-The service is now in the list on the Port Forwarding/Port Triggering screen.
+The service is now in the list on the Port Forwarding/Port Triggering page.